 Course Requirements

-Only courses taken after receiving the prerequisite degree (MDiv, ThM or STM) can be credited toward the degree of Doctor of Philosophy.
-Normally work done in other institutions may not be credited toward stage two of the PhD degree.
-A minimal grade of B- must be received in every course credited toward graduation and also on the dissertation.
+Only courses taken after receiving the prerequisite degree (MA, MDiv, ThM, or STM) can be credited toward the degree of Doctor of Philosophy.
+Normally work done at other institutions may not be credited toward the 33 hours of DTS doctoral coursework.
+A minimum grade of B- must be received in every course credited toward graduation.

 Residential Requirements